GabrielCTroia/gabrielctroia/README.md

 ## Do you need help with a project?

-I am available for hire for cool and/or impactful projects!
+I am available for hire on cool and/or impactful projects!
 You can drop me a message on my [Linkedin](https://www.linkedin.com/in/gabrielctroia/) or [Twitter](https://twitter.com/gctroia) and I'll get back to you as soon as I can!

 Cheers 🫶